-Pioneer is one of the first names that come to mind when it comes to DJ controllers.
+Pioneer is one of the first brands you’ll come across when searching for the best DJ controller.
 With an extensive and ever-evolving range, it can be hard to choose the one that is right for you.
 In this guide, we check out the best Pioneer controllers currently available.

 Pioneer DDJ 1000